litphp/litphp/docs/air-config.md

 | builder  | BuilderRecipe    | `builder(callable $builder, array $extra = [])`          |
 | value    | FixedValueRecipe | `value($value)`                                          |

-For decorator, the name should be `singleton` or `callback` for bundled decorators, and the decorator clasname if you write your custom one, the value are setted as decorator option.
-The singleton decorator don't need option so just use `null` , and the callback decoration's option is the callback (wrapper).
+For decorator, the name should be `singleton` or `callback` for bundled decorators, and the decorator classname if you write your custom one, the value are setted as decorator option.
+The singleton decorator don't need option so just use `null` , and the callback decorator's option is the callback (wrapper).

 ## Configuration conventions